Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Conclusion

-While the information needed is located in a few different places, filtering is very easy to do.
-Additionally, one can always reach out to observIQ support if unable to find the documents needed to provide the information.
-Finally, don’t forget that the metadata we looked at, also provides other information that can be useful in understanding your data.
+While the information needed is located in a few different places, filtering is straightforward.
+Also, one can always contact observIQ support if they need help finding the necessary documents to provide the information.
+Finally, don’t forget that the metadata we looked at also includes other helpful information for understanding your data.

 Dylan Myers